acupoftee/Overwatch-League-API-Documentation/README.md

 Returns an Array of Competitors ordered by placement in the Overwatch League.

 ### Ranking Data Dictionary
-Below you'll find the data dictionary for a Ranking request.
-Some JSON examples will be omitted and covered in depth in later sections.

 | Attribute           | Type  | Description |
 |:--------------------|:------|:------------|